 RapidSearch Pro is the second search stack in our lineup.
-The main difference is that instead of relying on Google for search results, RapidSearch Pro is far more sophisticated and builds its own database of search results, in MySQL database format.
+The main difference is that instead of relying on Google for search results, RapidSearch Pro builds its own search database, in MySQL database format.

 The key advantage of this system is that when something changes on your website, the search database updates almost instantaneously.
-You are not having to wait for an external search engine to find the changes.
-The other benefits include no 'Google' branding anywhere, no adverts or sponsered links and greater control over the search results returned (like support for boolean logic).
+You are not having to wait days or weeks for an external search engine to find the changes.
+The other benefits include no 'Google' branding anywhere, no invasive tracking of users, no adverts or sponsered links and greater control over the search results returned (like support for boolean logic).

 In terms of perfomance, RapidSearch Pro is fast; because everything operates in-house on your own web server.
 RapidSearch Pro can confidently handle very large websites which frequently get updated.
 It's also a perfect search stack to use with popular CMS solutions for RapidWeaver.

 The RapidSearch Pro stack requires the following system requirements:

 - An Intel Mac running RapidWeaver 6 or later from Realmac Software